ndagisusan/ndagisusan/README.md

 </div>

 ## About Me 👩‍💻 🇰🇪
-- 💻 I’m a Support Engineer and Web developer
+- 💻 I’m a Support Engineer and Web developer.
-- 🌱 Junior Python and DevOps Developer
+- 🌱 Junior Python and DevOps Developer.

-- 💞️ I’m looking to collaborate on any great projects, particularly Python projects
+- 💞️ I’m looking to collaborate on any great projects, particularly Python projects.

-- ⚡ <b>Fun fact:</b> I am a great dancer
+- ⚡ <b>Fun fact:</b> I am a great dancer.

 ### 🤝 Connect with me:
 <a href="https://www.linkedin.com/in/susanndagi">